Free Tips for Managing Boxer Dog Aggressive Behavior

 For this Omaha in-home dog training session, we got to work with a pair of lovable Boxer pups.
 We shared tips to boost 4-year-old Nari’s confidence while petting her and addressed concerns about potential Boxer dog aggressive behavior.
 We also gave her strategies to stop reacting to other dogs.
 This will help her avoid showing aggression towards her roommate, 4-year-old Herbie.

-When you have a dog that acts submissive and nervous with humans, they often channel their aggression in other ways.
+When you have a dog that acts submissive and nervous with humans, they often channel their emotions in other ways.
 This was the case in Nara’s household.
 When a person would try to pet her, she’d lower her head, almost to indicate she didn’t think she was worthy.
 But Nari would also act out when she was on a leash or towards her doggy roommate Herbie.
+This seems like conflicting behavior, but its important to remember they happened separeately.
+Both emotional states can exist in the same dog, just at different times.

-As you saw in the video above it’s important to work with a nervous dog at their pace.
-When Nari ducked her head in response to a hand coming towards her, you should never continue towards your furry friend.
-Take their cue and try a different approach.
+As you saw in the video, above it’s important to work with a nervous dog at their pace.
+When Nari ducked her head in response to a hand coming towards her, you should never continue towards a furry friend.
+Take their cue and try a different approach; be more passive and wait for them to come to you.

 What Causes Boxer Dog Aggressive Behavior?

-A good dog behavior expert will tell you that many dogs act aggressively toward other dogs because of stress.
+A good dog behavior expert will tell you that many dogs act in a way people perceive as aggressive toward other dogs because of stress.
 This stress is often made worse by feelings of insecurity.
+That’s one of the reasons you need to stay posiitve when dealing with a Boxer dog aggressive behavior

 Boosting a dog’s confidence is an important part of rehabilitating a dog with aggressive behaviors.
-I shared several tips to boost Nara’s confidence during this home dog training session.
-These include petting with a purpose, enforcing rules consistently, and rewarding good behaviors the dog shows on its own.
+I shared several tips to boost Nara’s confidence during this in home dog training session.
+These include Celebrating desired behaviors, enforcing rules consistently, and teaching them new tricks and cues.

 As you can see in the above video, stopping a dog from reacting is the first step in stopping aggressive dog behavior.